 When you are finished, close Office Web Apps by clicking Close in the upper-right corner of the web app window.

-Hotmail asks whether you want to reply to those who got the original attachment.
+Outlook.com asks whether you want to reply to those who got the original attachment.
 This lets them know that you updated it.
 Click Yes to send a message that includes a link to the document that you edited.
-Everyone on the e-mail thread now has a single copy of the document to work on, which they can open in Office Web Apps or the Office desktop applications.
+Everyone on the e-mail thread now has the same copy of the document to work on, which they can open in Office Web Apps or the Office desktop applications.